hmemcpy/milewski-ctfp-pdf/README.md

 PDF LaTeX source and the tools to create it are based on the work by Andres Raba et al., available here: https://github.com/sarabander/sicp-pdf.
 The book content is taken, with permission, from Bartosz Milewski's blogpost series, and adapted to the LaTeX format.

-Thanks to the following people for contributing corrections/conversions:
+Thanks to the following people for contributing corrections/conversions and misc:

 * Oleg Rakitskiy
 * Jared Weakly